QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: Future Work and Conclusions

-Furthermore, a crucial direction for further work regards scalability.
-There is more than one way that one can think of scaling-up NLP tasks.
-What is special to QNLP, is how scaling up in different dimensions manifests itself as a resource cost in the context of quantum computation given the modest quantum devices available today.
+\ed{Furthermore, a crucial direction for further work regards scalability and resource estimation.
+There is of course more than one way that one can think of scaling up QNLP tasks.
+What is special to QNLP is how scaling up in different dimensions manifests itself as different resource costs in the context of quantum computation, especially given the modest quantum devices available today.
 First of all, we can consider the cost as the sentences get longer.
 As a sentence scales in length, the number of qubits on which its corresponding quantum circuit is defined, i.e. the circuit width, will scale as well, depending on the number of qubits assigned to each pregroup type.
 This consideration is remedied by the realisation that quantum computers have been growing in qubit numbers and there is no sign of this growth slowing down.
 More importantly, however, a longer sentence will incur an exponential time-cost in the number of qubits being post-selected.
 Note that in the long term, one does not aim to post-select, but employ more sophisticated protocols where only one qubit needs to be measured, resulting in additive approximations of an amplitude encoding a tensor contraction \cite{arad2008quantum}.
-Of course, in natural language, sentences are usually upper bounded in length and so we can consider these as up-front constant costs.
+Of course, in natural language, sentences are usually upper bounded in length anyway so that we can consider these as up-front constant costs.}